tcardoso2/vermon-web/README.md

 create an explicit cli tool either than what the t-motion-detector tool will provide, via the npm run-script command.
 Provides also an Express web-application which a basic API (REST services) to view and manage the environment

+* v 0.3.10:Update of dependency to fix bug.
 * v 0.3.9 :Changed DecisionTreeNode to DecisionTreeDetector, added functionality to process nodes, and to add truthy and falsy children nodes.
 * v 0.3.8 :Continued working on DecisionTreeEnvironment class adding DecisionNodes
 * v 0.3.7 :Started working on DecisionTreeEnvironment class, and BotFullfillmentDetector